lemlac/mulem/docs/reference.md

 print("{item}")             -- Prints "3"
 ```

 Habits can be hard to break.
-Many programmers have i internalized the `array[i]` format to mean "array index".
-To help with that, Mu allows the familiar `array[i]` format to be the same as `array#[i]`, but special care has to be taken into consideration to make sure it doesn't clash with [meta functions](#Meta-Functions).
+Many programmers have internalized the `array[i]` format to always mean "array index i".
+To help with that, Mu allows the familiar `array[i]` format to be the same as `array#[i]`, but special care is taken into consideration to make sure it doesn't clash with [meta functions](#Meta-Functions).
 This rules out any tokens that looks like `name[]` or `name[x, y]` since array indexes normally only take one argument in other languages.

 - `name[x]` — could be array indexing, check the type to resolve
 - `name[]` — always a meta function
 - `name[x, y]` — always a meta function

 The fallback exists precisely for the one case where a programmer migrating from another language would instinctively write `array[i]`.
 If Mulang thinks something might be an old-fashioned array index access like that, it will check the context to determine what the type of that variable is to resolve it.
 If it's an array in this context, it will automatically treat it the same as `array#[i]` without any fuss.
+Tooling can be made to warn users and make it easier to transisition from `array[i]` to `array#[i]` / `array#i`.
 This lets Mulang have the familiar syntax while also having the power and potential that comes with other features like *operation chaining* and *meta functions.*

 You may want to do an operation with an array literal on the right hand side of an operation.
-In that case, you can either store the array in a variable or surround it in parentheses `()`.
+In that case, you can either surround the array literal in parentheses `()` store it in a variable first.

 ```
+print("{ [1, 2, 3, 4] ==  [1, 2, 3, 4]  }")  -- Prints "(False, False, False, False)" because of operation chaining.
-print("{ 0 in ([1, 2, 3, 4]) }")  -- Prints "False"
+print("{ [1, 2, 3, 4] == ([1, 2, 3, 4]) }")  -- Prints "True" because the two arrays are equal.
-a = [0, -1, -2]
+a = [1, 2, 3, 4]                             -- Store array into variable.
-print("{ 0 in a }")               -- Prints "True"
+print("{ [1, 2, 3, 4] == a }")               -- Prints "True"
 ```

 If the left hand side of `++` isn't an array, it will automatically create one.
 A non-array on the right-hand side will push it to the end of the resulting array.
-In this way, you can abandon square brackets entirely and just use `++`.
+In this way, you can abandon square brackets notation for array literals entirely and just use `++`.

 ```
 a = 1 ++ 2 ++ 3 ++ 4  -- == [1, 2, 3, 4]